BrenPatF/Sandbox/README.md

 - RG: Emp_WS.Get_Dept_Emps - For given department id, return department and employee details including salary ratios, excluding employees with job 'AD_ASST', and returning none if global salary total < 1600, via ref cursor
 - BS: Emp_Batch.Load_Emps - Load new employees from file via external table
 - BG: hr_test_view_v - View returning department and employee details including salary ratios, excluding employees with job 'AD_ASST', and returning none if global salary total < 1600

+Each of these is unit tested, as described below, and in addition there is a driver script, api_driver.sql, that calls each of them and lists the results of logging and code timing.

 ## Unit Testing
 The PL/SQL APIs are tested using the Math Function Unit Testing design pattern, with test results in HTML and text format included.
 The design pattern is based on the idea that all API testing programs can follow a universal design pattern, using the concept of a ‘pure’ function as a wrapper to manage the ‘impurity’ inherent in database APIs.
 I explained the concepts involved in a presentation at the Oracle User Group Ireland Conference in March 2018: